Matheus13F/StarWars-Game-JS/README.md

 # :bug: Issues

 Feel free to **file a new issue** with a respective title and description on the [JS Star Wars Game](https://github.com/matheus13f/StarWars-Game-JS/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!
-Have a look at our [contribution guidelines](https://github.com/matheus13f/StarWars-Game-JS/blob/master/CONTRIBUTING.md) to find out about the coding standards.

 # :closed_book: License